nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

     ATTRS{power/wakeup}=="enabled"
 ```

 The final udev rule is the following.
-It also disables wakeup events from the keyboard as a side effect, but the lid open event or pressing the power button can still wake up the system so it works for me.
+It also disables wakeup events from the keyboard as a side effect, but opening the lid or pressing the power button can still wake up the system so it works for me.

 ```shell
 KERNEL=="PNP0C0E:00", SUBSYSTEM=="acpi", DRIVERS=="button", ATTRS{path}=="\_SB_.SLPB", ATTR{power/wakeup}="disabled"